nasthasiausoh/nasthasiausoh/README.md

 - 🥞 I am a trainee Full Stack Software Engineer.

-- 💻 I am a member of cohort 9 in the Bright Network Technology Academy (an on-going 13-week Full Stack Software Engineering Training Bootcamp).
+- 💻 I'm a member of cohort 9 in the Bright Network Technology Academy (an on-going 13-week Full Stack Software Engineering Training Bootcamp).

 - 🌱 I’m currently working on developing a full-stack web application using Java, Spring Boot, and PostgreSQL to build my API.
 As well as JavaScript, React, HTML, and CSS to construct the front-end/client-side of the application.